winnifredeatonarchive/wea_data/docs/github_documentation.md

 #### **Note**

 The value of these attributes should be a normalized representation of the date, time, or combined date &amp; time intended, in any of the standard formats specified by XML Schema Part 2: Datatypes Second Edition, using the Gregorian calendar.
-The most commonly-encountered format for the date portion of a temporal attribute is yyyy-mm-dd, but yyyy, --mm, ---dd, yyyy-mm, or --mm-dd may also be used.
-For the time part, the form hh:mm:ss is used.
+The most commonly-encountered format for the date portion of a temporal attribute is
+        `yyyy-mm-dd`
+    , but
+        `yyyy`
+    ,
+        `--mm`
+    ,
+        `---dd`
+    ,
+        `yyyy-mm`
+    , or
+        `--mm-dd`
+     may also be used.
+For the time part, the form `hh:mm:ss`
+     is used.
 Note that this format does not currently permit use of the value 0000 to represent the year 1 BCE; instead the value -0001 should be used.